 $67,182,787

-After being greenlit in 1979, the film saw Loretta Lynn personally select Sissy Spacek for the leading role.
-Upon release, the film garnered both critical praise and commercial success.
+After the film received the green light in 1979, Loretta Lynn personally chose Sissy Spacek for the starring role.
+Upon its release, the film was met with widespread critical acclaim and enjoyed strong commercial success, cementing its place among the best musical biopics.

 BiographyDramaFamily